-Sarah is a Professional Services Intern at The Ken Blanchard Companies.
-She is also pursuing a Ph.D. in Consulting Psychology and her research is based on mindfulness.
-You can contact her at firstname.lastname@example.org.
+About the Author: Sarah is a Professional Services Intern at The Ken Blanchard Companies.
+She is pursuing a Ph.D. in Consulting Psychology, and her research is based on mindfulness.
+Contact: email@example.com.